gutiantian123Abc/leetcode/Leetcodemd/String/Count_and_Say.md

 1 is read off as "one 1" or 11.
 11 is read off as "two 1s" or 21.
 21 is read off as "one 2, then one 1" or 1211.
-Given an integer n, generate the nth term of the count-and-say sequence.
+Given an integer n, generate the nth term of the count-and- say sequence.
 Note: Each term of the sequence of integers will be represented as a string.
 Example 1:
 Input: 1
 Output: "1"